vyca2017/content/content/tutorials/cli/dev-prod-workflow.md

 }
 ```

+Note that `@rename` and `@migrationValue` were only _temporary_ directives that were used for one particular schema migration, so they've been removed by the server after that migration was performed.

 ## 4. Update production environment

-To make sure our changes are transferred to the production environment, we have to update the schema in `prod.graphcool` manually and then performing the migration as before.
+To make sure our changes are transferred to the production environment, we have to update the schema in `prod.graphcool` manually and then perform the migration in the same way we did before.
+The schema needs to be identical to the one we currently have in `dev.graphcool`, plus any directives that we used for schema migrations along the way.

-The manual process can also be replaced by a script where the schema from `dev.graphcool` are written automatically into `prod.graphcool`.
-Assuming we either used such a script or pasted the schema over manually, our `prod.graphcool` file should now look similar to `dev.graphcool` - except for the frontmatter:
+The manual process can also be replaced by a script where the schema from `dev.graphcool` is written automatically into `prod.graphcool`.
+Assuming we either used such a script or pasted the schema over manually, our `prod.graphcool` file should now look similar to `dev.graphcool` - except for the frontmatter and the migration directives:

 ```graphql
 # project: insta-prod